okyeron/fates/hardware/Build.md

 ## USB-C Jack

+The pins here are quite small and close together.
+Use flux!

 Be aware of the routing on the USB Jack pins.
-There are some that are tied together, so don't be alarmed if your soldering looks bridged on the diagonals.
+Some pins are tied together, so don't be alarmed if your soldering looks bridged on the diagonals.

 ![<fates_usbjack>](<buildpix/fates_usbjack.png> "USB Jack")
 ![<fates_usbjack>](<buildpix/fates_usb_soldered.jpg> "USB Soldering")